-I have a love affair with the Ducati Monster.
-Above is a picture of my first.
-It has a dent on the right hand of the tank, but I didn't care (until I had to sell it).
+I have a confession: I have a love affair with the Ducati Monster.
+My first, a Ducati Monster M900, had a dent on the right hand of the tank, but I didn't care.

 I'm not alone in loving the Ducati Monster.
 It is the largest selling Ducati model of all time, and leads the naked bike sector today.
 Gear Patrol named it one of the most iconic motorcycles of all time.
 It was credited with reviving the Ducati brand in the mid nineties.

 The Ducati Monster was my third motorcycle (after a learner and then my first 'real' motorcycle, a Honda CB900F).
 But the Monster was the first motorcycle I regretted selling.
 I regretted it from the moment I heard it be ridden away.
 Ever since, I've compared every motorcycle to it, and bought (or at times built) more.
 Maybe, eventually, all of them!

 So the research began.
 Which was the best model to get?
 How would I avoid the mistakes I made buying the first one?
 What price should I pay?